baderelg/ft_printf/README.md

 The family register that lays down the law for the entire organization

 - `ft_printf.c`
-This is the throne room.
-The `ft_printf` function surveys the format string and calls `handle_conversion` which dispatches commands to the appropriate underlings
+This is the throne room where `ft_printf` sets the stage.
+The `parse_and_print` function surveys the format string and calls `handle_conversion` which dispatches commands to the appropriate underlings

 - `ft_printf_utils.c`
 Forcing numbers and strings onto the stage